ossu/computer-science/README.md

 [Introduction to Computer Science and Programming using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-10) ([alt](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)) | 9 weeks | 15 hours/week | [high school algebra](https://www.khanacademy.org/math/algebra-home)

 ### Introduction to CS Tools
 Understanding theory is important, but you will also be expected to create programs.
 There are a number of tools that are widely used to make that process easier.
 Learn them now to ease your future work writing programs.
+This class isn't meant to be fully completed.
+Watch all the videos (or read the notes), and only do the one or two exercises that seem interesting in each chapter.
+This class is meant to introduce you to topics so you know they exist and have a resource to learn if the need later arises.

 **Topics covered**:
 `terminals and shell scripting`